 Are You Feeling Low?

 It’s common that depressed people cannot get out of bed and don’t exercise.
 However, sometimes the opposite is true.
 It’s a personal thing.
 While exercising can provide some goal setting and goal achievement, it doesn’t directly affect other issues in your life.
 If it’s providing a temporary band-aid on your troubles, then that won’t last.
 It creates a yo-yo effect of being upbeat after exercise and then coming crashing back down to reality later in the day.
 It’s also possible that body image problems are present where you never feel slim or athletic or good enough.
 This can lead to obsessively exercising and dieting to achieve the body beautiful that will probably never come.
 This is called body dysmorphic disorder and must be addressed through a physician because it’s unhealthy and can be dangerous.

 When you start exercising, it’s natural to get sore muscles, joints or feet the next day.
 Indeed, when deciding to beat a personal best or increase your reps even when you’re not a beginner, it can cause new discomfort as your body is pushed harder than before.

 However, it’s not normal to feel discomfort all the time due to exercise.
 In between stress points where you’re pushing harder, your body should become adjusted to physical exercise (with the exception of weight training, which usually always involved some muscle discomfort).

 If you’re feeling tired and in pain most of the time following exercise, you might need one of these best massage guns to relieve body pain.

-Check whether you’re overtraining and need to slow down.
-Alternatively, you can give yourself a few days to rest your body if you’re fatigued.
+Check whether you’re overtraining and need to slow down to avoid pain.
+Alternatively, you can give yourself a few days to rest your body.